ChrisE2018/logging/README.md

 The logging library provides a flexible way to trace execution of Arduino programs.
 I created this library because I could not find another solution that met my needs.
-It is inspired by `log4j` but has been kept simple so it work within the limitations of the Arduino platform.
+It is inspired by `log4j` but is designed to work within the limitations of the Arduino platform.

 # Basic Configuration